Niki and Sammy Albon

-Niki and Sammy Albon (born 20 February 1992) are twins, British YouTube personalities, radio presenters and digital creators.
+Niki and Sammy Albon (born 20 February 1992) are former British YouTube personalities, radio presenters and digital creators.

 Background

-Niki and Sammy are from Canvey Island in Essex.
+Niki and Sammy are twins are from Canvey Island in Essex.
 They graduated from Roehampton University.
 Niki has a bachelor's degree in History and Journalism, and Sammy has a bachelor's degree in Classical Civilisation.

 Niki came out as gay in 2020.

 Careers

 YouTube

 The pair launched the Niki 'n' Sammy YouTube channel in June 2013.
 As of May 2020, the channel has 184,000 subscribers.
 After losing a combined 16 stone (101 kg), they were interviewed on Irish radio and Australian television.

 In January 2019, they relaunched their YouTube career with a new channel called TTK (Twins Talk Kpop.)
 The channel features content discussing Kpop in the UK, a niche they occupied after the popularity of Kpop episodes from the Peachy Podcast.

 Hosting

 They have hosted the CBBC Official Chart Show, a BBC Radio 1 programme, and are an Anti-Bullying Ambassador.
 They were backstage hosts at the 2016 BBC Music Awards.
 In 2018, they hosted the BRIT Awards Social Squad.
 In the same year, they also hosted Girl Guides Gig at Wembley Arena twice.
 During the 2015 United Kingdom general election, the twins interviewed Labour leader Ed Miliband.